JekelyLab/new_paper_template/README.md

 Our pre-print is online here:

 > Authors, (YYYY). *Title of your paper goes here*.
 Name of
-> journal/book, Accessed 14 Feb 2024.
+> journal/book, Accessed 24 Apr 2024.
 Online at
 > <https://doi.org/xxx/xxx>

 ### How to cite